The Relational Origins of Rules in Online Communities: Discussion

 \subsection{Navigating the Challenges of Rule Change}

-Recent work in social computing has emphasized the concern that users, despite being members of online communities, frequently lack effective mechanisms to voice concerns and implement changes that would improve their experiences ~\citep{frey_effectivevoice_2021, schneider_adminsmods_2022}.
-Such deficiencies stem from sociotechnical system design where the single creator of an online community on most platforms is given autocratic control over all aspects of the community.
-Under this arrangement, change depends on the community creator, who often becomes a ``benevolent dictator for life.''
-Our findings reveal some ways that community-driven change is possible under this arrangement, and describe how both leaders and members resolve community problems through rule changes.
+Recent work in social computing has emphasized that users, despite being members of online communities, frequently lack effective mechanisms to voice concerns and implement changes that would improve their experiences ~\citep{frey_effectivevoice_2021, schneider_adminsmods_2022}.
+Such deficiencies stem from sociotechnical system design where the single founder of an online community on most platforms is given autocratic control over all aspects of community governance.
+Under this arrangement, change depends on the founder, who often becomes a ``benevolent dictator for life.''
+Our findings reveal some ways that community-driven change is possible under this arrangement and how both leaders and members may work together to resolve community problems.

 First, additional problems may trigger a need to change the rules in an online community.
-Recent quantitative studies of rule changes in subreddits and Minecraft servers have found that increasing membership size and community age associate with leaders deciding to change the rules \citep{frey_emergenceintegrated_2019,reddy_evolutionrules_2023}.
-In contrast, we find that periods of decline, such as decreasing activity in the community, may also provoke rule changes.
-However, instead of adding rules to restrict content, leaders may actually remove or relax rules to encourage wider participation.
+Recent quantitative studies of rule changes in subreddits and Minecraft servers have found that increasing membership size and community age are associated with leaders deciding to change the rules \citep{frey_emergenceintegrated_2019,reddy_evolutionrules_2023}.
+We find that periods of decline, such as decreasing activity in the community, may also provoke rule changes.
+However, instead of adding rules to restrict content, leaders may remove or relax rules to encourage wider participation.